Concern for Family Members

 Sometimes a strong history of breast cancer in a family is due to an inherited gene mutation that increases risk.

-If you have a strong family history of breast cancer, you and some members of your family may consider genetic testing.
-A health care provider or genetic counselor can talk with you and your family about the risks, benefits and other issues to consider.
+If you have a family history of breast cancer, you and some members of your family may consider genetic testing.
+A health care provider or genetic counselor can talk with you and your family about the risks and benefits of genetic testing as well as other issues to consider.

 In most cases, the person with cancer is tested first.